If you’re needing help with solving common tomato growing problems this summer then look no further.

 Fruit worms

 These are just green or brown worms with light colored heads and they bore into tomato fruit.
-So if you’re seeing tomatoes that have holes in them, then chances are you’re dealing with these fruit worms.
+So, if you’re seeing tomatoes that have holes in them, then chances are you’re dealing with these fruit worms.

 Some insecticides you can use: An organic one is spinosad and some commercial ones are cyfluthrin or permethrin.
 These are just the chemical names.
 You can go to a garden center and just search for a certain insecticides with permethrin or cyfluthrin.

+Tomato Horn Worms are a common issue in tomatoes.
 These are large green worms with a horn or tail that eats large amounts of tomato foliage.
 Large amounts.
 We’re talking like you see the tomato plant one day and it’s great the next day it’s like missing half its leaves and it looks like death.

 So, um, yeah, that’s how much damage they can do.
 So you want to get a handle on them as soon as possible.
 First you can remove by hand picking.